aome510/spotify-player/README.md

 ### Spotify Connect

-To enable a full [Spotify connect](https://www.spotify.com/us/connect/) support, user will need to register a Spotify application and specify their own `client_id` in the application's general configuration file as described in the [configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md#general).
+To enable a full [Spotify connect](https://www.spotify.com/us/connect/) support, user will need to register a Spotify application and specify the application's `client_id` in the general configuration file as described in the [configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md#general).

-More details on registering a Spotify application can be found in the [official Spotify documentation](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
+More details about registering a Spotify application can be found in the [official Spotify documentation](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).

 When `spotify_player` runs with your own `client_id`, press **D** (default shortcut for `SwitchDevice` command) to get the list of available devices, then press **enter** (default shortcut for `ChooseSelected` command) to connect to the selected device.

-An example of using Spotify connect to interact with Spotify's official client:
+An example of using Spotify connect to interact with the Spotify's official application:

 ![Spotify Connect Example](https://user-images.githubusercontent.com/40011582/140323795-8a7ed2bb-7bda-4db2-9672-6036eac6e771.gif)

 ### Streaming

-`spotify-player` supports streaming (needs to be built with `streaming` feature), e.g playing music directly from terminal without other Spotify client.
+`spotify-player` supports streaming (needs to be built with `streaming` feature), e.g playing music directly from terminal without other Spotify clients.

 It uses the [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
-The integrated client will register a Spotify speaker device under the `spotify-player` name and is also accessible through [Spotify connect](#spotify-connect).
+The integrated client will register a Spotify speaker device under the `spotify-player` name, which is accessible on the [Spotify connect](#spotify-connect) device list.

 #### Audio backend

 `spotify-player` uses [rodio](https://github.com/RustAudio/rodio) as the default [audio backend](https://github.com/librespot-org/librespot/wiki/Audio-Backends).
-List of available backends:
+List of available audio backends:

 - `alsa-backend`
 - `pulseaudio-backend`